Hilbert's sixth problem: History

 In the 1920s, mechanics of microscopic systems evolved into quantum mechanics.
 Hilbert, with the assistance of John von Neumann, L. Nordheim, and E. P. Wigner, worked on the axiomatic basis of quantum mechanics (see Hilbert space).
 At the same time, but independently, Dirac formulated quantum mechanics in a way that is close to an axiomatic system, as did Hermann Weyl with the assistance of Erwin Schrödinger.

 In the 1930s, probability theory was put on an axiomatic basis by Andrey Kolmogorov, using measure theory.

 Since the 1960s, following the work of Arthur Wightman and Rudolf Haag, modern quantum field theory can also be considered close to an axiomatic description.

 In the 1990s-2000s the problem of "the limiting processes, there merely indicated, which lead from the atomistic view to the laws of motion of continua" was approached by many groups of mathematicians.
 Main recent results are summarized by Laure Saint-Raymond, Marshall Slemrod, Alexander N. Gorban and Ilya Karlin.

+In 2025, a group of mathematicians made the claim that they had derived the full set of fluid equations, including the compressible Euler and incompressible Navier-Stokes-Fourier equations, directly from Newton's laws.
+As of May 2025 their work is being examined by other mathematicians.

 Status

-Hilbert’s sixth problem was a proposal to expand the axiomatic method outside the existing mathematical disciplines, to physics and beyond.
+Hilbert's sixth problem was a proposal to expand the axiomatic method outside the existing mathematical disciplines, to physics and beyond.
 This expansion requires development of semantics of physics with formal analysis of the notion of physical reality that should be done.
 Two fundamental theories capture the majority of the fundamental phenomena of physics: